Namishkaushik/Data-Science/Python/Python Basics.md

     ```

 - #### Multiplication (*):
-    It multiplies 'a' and 'b'.
+    It multiplies 'a' by 'b'.
     ```python
     print(a * b)
     # Output : 30